 Depression and Emptiness

-People who suffer from depression often experience an inner emptiness or void of some kind.
+People who suffer from depression often experience an inner emptiness and lack of meaning, or void of some kind.
 The void is often filled with a distraction or even an addiction as a way of trying to cope with or survive the difficult feelings that might be deeply buried and seem to be unbearable.
-Psychotherapy is often needed here so that we may learn how to befriend those aspects of our psyche that we would rather reject, because as we continue to push away difficult feelings, it only results in self-rejection.
+Psychotherapy helps us to befriend those aspects of the psyche that we would rather reject, because as we continue to push away difficult feelings, it only results in self-rejection.
 We heal by embracing all aspects of ourselves with gentleness and compassion.

 Depression in Mid-Life

-Depression can present itself in mid-life with a sense of pointlessness and an inner isolation.
+Depression can present itself in mid-life with a sense of pointlessness, powerlessness, and an inner isolation.
 Mid-life often presents us with existential dilemmas such as ageing and death.
 As our existential conflicts surface to consciousness we can fall into depression with accompanying thoughts such as ‘what’s the point?’
 Guilt is sometimes experienced if we feel that we haven’t lived the life we have wanted or aspired to.
-Difficult issues from our childhood may present themselves during this time, or they may get triggered by a present event that causes us distress and we suddenly feel we haven’t got the energy to cope with our problems anymore.
-Despite this being a painful experience, it is often good news as there is an inner call to not only let go of having to cope so much but also to find relief from constantly having things to cope with.
+Difficult issues from our childhood may present themselves during this time; or they may get triggered by a present event that causes us distress and we suddenly feel we haven’t got the energy to cope with our problems anymore.
+Despite this being a painful experience, it is often good news as there is an inner call to not only let go of having to cope so much but to also find relief from constantly having things to cope with.
 In other words, there is a call to be more in touch with our deeper values and live a more authentic and meaningful life.
 This starts with an attitude towards becoming more self honouring.